lucacicchese/DLA_LABS/LAB03/README.md

 ### DistilBERT

 DistilBERT is a distilled version of BERT.
-This means that knowledge was transfered to this new smaller model retaining as much as possible the performance of the bigger one.
+This means that knowledge was transferred to this new smaller model retaining as much as possible of the performance of the bigger one.
 DistilBERT has about 66M parameters compared to the 110M of the normal BERT but still performs almost as well.
 BERT is a model mainly used for text classification, sentiment analysis and similar tasks.

 ### Rotten Tomatoes dataset